-The Lloyd Sealy Library and Student Academic Success Programs (SASP) are partnering to coordinate the Escape the Library!
-Murder Mystery Challenge.
-This is a hands-on learning activity that introduces first-year and transfer students to basic library research skills.
+The Lloyd Sealy Library and Student Academic Success Programs (SASP) are partnering to coordinate the Escape the Library! challenge.
+This is a hands-on learning activity that introduces first-year and transfer students to basic library research skills and study spaces available to them.

 This is a productive, fun alternative to library instructional sessions or workshops!
 Please encourage your students to sign up.
 (Registration will open in September.)